ricard0g/portfolio-25-06/src/content/posts/post-1.md

 ---
 layout: "../../layouts/PostLayout.astro"
 slug: "post-1"
-title: "The First Post"
+title: "The Power of Component-Based Architecture"
 pubDate: "2025, June 18th"
 tags: ["first", "post"]
 author: "Ricardo Guzman"
 description: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed rhoncus, augue id dapibus hendrerit, lectus nulla vehicula arcu, et fringilla massa justo a diam.
 Quisque mi metus, ultrices non ex eu, facilisis tristique neque.
 Praesent luctus efficitur magna in lacinia."
 ---

-# The Power of Component-Based Architecture

 In the ever-evolving landscape of web development, the shift towards component-based architecture has been a game-changer.
 Frameworks like React, Vue, and Svelte have championed this approach, and for good reason.
 It fundamentally changes how we think about and build user interfaces.

+> Hello this is an example quote block to see if it's being styled

 ## What are Components?